 When a user is going through a process that results them submitting information, it’s more important than ever to try and prevent mistakes.

 Although all users are susceptible to making mistakes, some disabilities and impairments can make users more likely to make errors.
 For example, people with reading or writing difficulties may type words incorrectly and those with motor disabilities may press keys in error.

 If a process results in the submission of information, at least of of the following is true:

 - submissions are reversible;

-- All data input submissions are checked for input errors and the user is given a chance to correct any mistakes; or
+- input is checked for errors and users are given a chance to correct mistakes; or

 Free Developer Resources

 Join over 3,700 subscribers on my weekly web accessibility email and get free developer resources like WCAG Checklists and special offers.

 Over 600 developers like you have learned more about the Web Content Accessibility Guidelines with my guidebook.